 The difference is, that older laser devices just basically heated the ink.
 PicoSure both heats and fractures the ink so it works much more efficiently.
 PicoSure puts a laser pulse into the ink 8-9 times quicker than the older devices did.

-So, one device basically heats it up quickly and fractures the ink – and the other device goes more slowly and heats.
-They both work -- but one works much more effectively because it does both.
+So, one device basically heats it up fast and fractures the ink, and the other device goes slower and heats.
+They both work, but one works much more effectively because it does both.

 Tattoo removal can be painful -- do you think PicoSure is less so?

-It is less painful -- it's because the Nd:YAG, a commonly used type of Q-switched laser, goes much deeper and affects nerve fibers which cause pain.
+It is less painful because the Nd:YAG, a commonly used type of Q-switched laser, goes much deeper and affects nerve fibers that cause pain.